 - i.
-The proposed etiologies, incidence and epidemiology of colonic diverticular disease - The spectrum of presentation of uncomplicated and complicated colonic diverticular disease, including symptoms, physical findings and diagnostic test findings - The signs, symptoms and diagnostic findings for uncommon presentations of colonic diverticular disease - iv.
-The rationale and indications for medical and/or surgical management of diverticular disease and its complications - v.
-The role, technique, and outcomes for laparoscopic lavage in pururlent peritonitis secondary to perforated diverticulitis.
+The proposed etiologies, incidence, and epidemiology of colonic diverticular disease - The spectrum of presentation of uncomplicated and complicated colonic diverticular disease, including symptoms, physical findings, and diagnostic test findings - iii.
+The signs, symptoms, and diagnostic findings for uncommon presentations of colonic diverticular disease - iv.
+The rationale and indications for medical and/or surgical management of diverticular disease and its complications.
+Residents should know that antibiotics can be omitted in uncomplicated sigmoid diverticulitis.

+v.
+The role, technique, and outcomes for laparoscopic lavage in purulent peritonitis secondary to perforated diverticulitis.

-b.
-Lower Gastrointestinal Bleeding (LGB)
+B. Lower Gastrointestinal Bleeding (LGB)